 We manufacture our interlocking concrete pavers in the most modern facilities to the highest standards.
 The exacting requirement is ASTM C936 which is the same standard that all commercial and industrial interlocking concrete pavers must meet.
 The Interlocking Concrete Pavement Institute certifies that all pavers comply with ASTM C936.

 We insist that the material used by an Authorized Contractor to construct the base of your pavement must meet the standards of your state governing graded aggregate material.

-A computer operated machine, especially designed for the purpose, forms the concrete mixture into the varous shapes and.
+A computer-operated machine, specially designed for the purpose, forms the concrete mixture into various shapes and.
 We manufacture most of our pavers with a beveled edge around the top of the paver.
 The bevel, or chamfer, ensures that there is no tripping hazard if a paver happens to be slightly higher or lower than its neighbors.
 The chamfer also reduces the chance for chipping of the paver edge.

 You will notice that the surface of our paver is slightly coarse to the touch.
-This texture is to provide a safe non-slip walking or driving surface even when wet.
-The very dense structure of the paver minimizes the amount of moisture which can penetrate and cause damage during freeze cycles.
+This texture is to provides a safe non-slip walking or driving surface even when wet.
+The very dense structure of the paver minimizes the amount of moisture that can penetrate and cause damage during freeze cycles.

 The pavers are placed in a sand setting bed surrounded by an edge restraint which keeps the desired uniform joint spaces between concrete pavers and prevents the edge pavers from moving outward.
 The sand used to fill the joint spaces provides vertical interlock between pavers and allows the pavement to behave as a strong but flexible mat.